Glossary of Marketing Terms

 Technical SEO deals with the technical aspects of a website that affect its search engine performance and user experience.

 Technical SEO includes optimizing site speed, mobile-friendliness, site architecture, URL structure, schema markup, and ensuring proper indexing by search engines.
+Python empowers technical SEO: Automate audits, identify errors, and dominate search results.

 4. Local SEO